And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 Those were always in every single replacement bill that Republicans had offered.

-That was in every single one of them, and he said it to me in interviews.
+That was in every single one of them.

-This is the corrupt media I've been playing all day that said he would never be president and laughed at him.
+But the way the media portrays are, you know, hey, listen, this is the corrupt media I've been playing all day that said he would never be president and laughed at him.

-This is the same corrupt media that was colluding with the Clinton campaign and giving her debate questions and giving her editing uh ability of their stories at the New York Times and Politico and asking the DNC like they did at CNN uh what questions they wanted asked of Donald Trump.
+This is the same corrupt media that was colluding with the Clinton campaign and giving her debate questions and giving her editing ability of their stories at the New York Times and Politico and asking the DNC like they did at CNN what questions they wanted asked of Donald Trump.

 We did the vetting that they wouldn't do.